chitholian/Flower-Detection/README.md

 ## Features

 * Detect and recognize flowers in an image.
-* Draw bounding boxes around detected images.
+* Draw bounding boxes around detected flowers.
-* Show full taxonomy of detected images.
+* Show full taxonomy of detected flowers.
-* Show benefits and usefulness of detected images.
+* Show benefits and usefulness of detected flowers.
+* Show colors and blooming seasons of flowers.
 * Search by
     * image
     * keywords.